In Old Cheyenne (1931 film)

 In Old Cheyenne is a 1931 Western film directed by Stuart Paton.
 It is a re-make of the 1930 film Phantom of the Desert.

+Plot

-The plot centers around a team of horse rustling ranch foreman and ranch hands who blame a number of missing horses on a wild stallion that lives in the nearby hills.
+A team of horse rustling ranch foreman and ranch hands who blame a number of missing horses on a wild stallion that lives in the nearby hills.
 Someone is rustling the horses at the Sutter ranch and the Cheyenne Kid tries to find out who the outlaws really are.